KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

     Typical questions related to Steam Gaming Mode.

-#### How do I open the on-screen keyboard?

-!!! attention

-    Steam must be running to access the keyboard.

-- By default it is bound to the <kbd>Steam</kbd> + <kbd>X</kbd> on the Steam Deck.
-- For other handhelds it may require turning on Desktop Controls and configuring it manually.
-  - After that it is usually a combination of <kbd>X</kbd> (or equivalent) + one of the specific buttons your handheld has and it may also not be configured for your device out of the box.

 #### How do I open the Quick Access Menu (QAM) with a physical keyboard?